raspberrypi/style-guide/style-guide.md

 Titles of other works should be set in title case (first and last words take an initial capital, regardless of length of word or part of speech; all other words in the title **except** articles, prepositions of three or fewer letters and conjunctions of three or fewer letters, and the words *if, how* and *why* should also take an initial capital.)

 As a general rule with **software in particular**, check the manufacturer's capitalisation style.
-Many examples of software title capitalisation are in the word list below; if you encounter more, please email liz@raspberrypi.org to have them added them to the list.
+Many examples of software title capitalisation are in the word list below; if you encounter more, please email liz@raspberrypi.com to have them added to the list.

 Treatment of the titles depends on the type of work.
 In general, titles should be set in *italics*.